Automorphisms and monomorphisms of direct products of virtually solvable minimax groups: Preliminaries

 \item If \(\HH_1\) is connected, then

 \end{enumerate} In particular, if both \(\HH_1\) and \(\HH_2\) are connected, then

 \end{theorem}

 \paragraph{The unipotent radical and tori.} Let \(\G\) be a \(K\)-group.
 Each element \(g \in \G\) admits a unique multiplicative \emph{Jordan decomposition} \(g = g_u g_s\), where \(g_u \in \G\) is unipotent, \(g_s \in \G\) is semisimple and \(g_u, g_s\) commute.
 The \emph{unipotent radical} \(\mathbf U(\G)\) is the set of unipotent elements of the maximal closed connected normal solvable subgroup (the \emph{radical}) of \(\G\); it is a connected unipotent \(K\)-closed normal subgroup.
 A \(K\)-\emph{torus} \(\mathbf T\) is a connected abelian \(K\)-group consisting entirely of semisimple elements.
-If \(\T\) is a torus inside \(\G\), then the centralizer \(C_\G(\T)\) of \(\T\) in \(\G\) has finite index in the normalizer \(N_\G(\T)\).
-This fact is often called the \emph{rigidity of tori}, see \cite[\S8.10]{Bor91}.

 Let \(\HH\) be a virtually solvable \(K\)-group.
 Then \(\HH^\circ\) is a connected solvable \(K\)-group.
 In this setting, \(\mathbf U(\HH)\) equals the set of unipotent elements of \(\HH\) and \(\HH / \mathbf U(\HH)\) consists entirely of semisimple elements.
 In fact, there exists a \(K\)-closed subgroup \(\mathbf{S}\), called a \emph{Levi subgroup}, such that \(\HH = \mathbf U(\HH) \rtimes \mathbf{S}\).
 If \(\HH\) is connected, then \(\HH/\mathbf{U}(\HH)\) is a \(K\)-torus.